phiendp/data-structures/active_directory/README.md

 We will use recursion to solve this problem.
 The base case will be whether the given user is in the current group's user list.
 Otherwise, we will recursively check the user's availability in other subgroups.
 If no group contains that user, the result is False.

 ## Analysis
+Let the total numbers of users is N, and the total number of groups is M.
-- We will traverse all of the users and groups in a group.
-Let the total numbers of users and groups N, then time complexity will be O(N).
+- The time complexity will be O(N * M), because we need to check all of the groups and users in the worst case.
-- The space complexity of this implementation depends on the number of groups within a group, since we are recursively checking each subgroup, and the recursion will occupy the call stack with function calls.
+- The space complexity is also O(N * M), because of the resursive call stack.